Madubhashana/Ascendion-SSE-Mobile-Tech-Assement/README.md

 4. Setup iOS

-   3.1 Install CocoaPods using Bundler (Recommended)
+   4.1 Install CocoaPods using Bundler (Recommended)

    - run `bundle install` to install the Bundler dependencies. (follow https://bundler.io/ to gets started with Bundler)
    - run `cd ios && bundle exec pod install` or `yarn pods` to install the Cocoapods dependencies

+5. Setup Android

+   - Since the project uses the latest RN, you may have to install the NDSK (Side by side) 27.1.12297006

 ### Run the project locally